lmondada/dphil-thesis/content/04_matching/06_benchmarks.md

 **Benchmarks.**&emsp; To assess practical use, we have benchmarked our implementation against a leading C++ implementation of pattern matching for quantum circuits from the Quartz superoptimiser project @Xu2022.
-Using a real world dataset of patterns obtained by the Quartz equivalence classes of circuits (ECC) generator, we measured the pattern matching runtime on a random subset of up to 10'000 patterns.
+Using a real-world dataset of patterns obtained by the Quartz equivalence classes of circuits (ECC) generator, we measured the pattern-matching runtime on a random subset of up to 10'000 patterns.
 We considered circuits on the $T, H, CX$ gate set with up to 6 gates and 2, 3 or 4 qubits.
-Thus for our patterns we have the bound
+Thus, for our patterns, we have the bound $d \leq 6$ for the maximum depth and width $w = 2,3,4$.
+In all experiments, the graph $G$ subject to pattern matching was `barenco_tof_10` input, i.e. a 19-qubit circuit input with 674 gates obtained by decomposing a 10-qubit Toffoli gate using the Barenco decomposition @Barenco_1995.
+For
-$d \leq 6$ for the maximum depth and width $w = 2,3,4$.
-In all experiments the graph $G$ subject to pattern matching was `barenco_tof_10` input, i.e. a 19 qubit circuit input with 674 gates obtained by decomposing a 10-qubit Toffoli gate using the Barenco decomposition @Barenco_1995.
-For $\ell = 200$ patterns, our proposed algorithm is $3\times$ faster than Quartz, scaling up to $20\times$ faster for $\ell=10^5$.
+$\ell = 200$ patterns, our proposed algorithm is $3\times$ faster than Quartz, scaling up to $20\times$ faster for $\ell=10^5$.
 The results are summarised in this figure.

 <!-- prettier-ignore-start -->
 {{% figure
     src="/svg/eccs-plot.svg"
     width="80%"
     enlarge="full"
     caption="Runtime of pattern matching for $\ell = 0\dots 10^4$ patterns on 2, 3 and 4 qubit quantum circuits from the Quartz ECC dataset, for our implementation (Portmatching) and the Quartz project.
-All $\ell = 1954$ two qubit circuits were used, whereas for 3 and 4 qubit circuits, $\ell = 10^4$ random samples were drawn."
+All $\ell = 1954$ two-qubit circuits were used, whereas for 3 and 4 qubit circuits, $\ell = 10^4$ random samples were drawn."
 %}}
 <!-- prettier-ignore-end -->